 Suppose you always want to see today’s date in cell B2.
 See the formula shown.
-We have used the “CONCATENATE”, “TEXT” Function and “TODAY” function.
-TODAY function gives today’s date, however, it gives the result in an integer, which we need to convert into text & then into date format.
+We have used the “CONCATENATE”, “TEXT” Function, and “TODAY” function.
+TODAY function in excel gives today’s date, however, it gives the result in an integer, which we need to convert into text & then into date format.

-So, “TEXT” function converts the output of “TODAY” function in the format “mm-dd-yyyy” and then the concatenate function joins them together along with “Today is” & “ “ (space) and gives the result as given below.
+So, the “TEXT” function in excel converts the output of the “TODAY” function in the format “mm-dd-yyyy” and then the concatenate function joins them together along with “Today is” & “ “ (space) and gives the result as given below.

 Besides the “CONCATENATE” function, another operator is “&” which you can use to combine texts.
 You can do all the above examples using “&” also.